Jitendra-1706/Todo-list/readme.md

-# 📊 Personal Budget Tracker
+# 📊 Todos list app

 A full-stack web application of todo list to make notes or to set reminder what you need to do today.
 Built with PHP and MySQL, it includes user authentication, and a clean Bootstrap-powered UI.